TritonDataCenter/triton-kubernetes/docs/detailed.md

 ### Now let's create a Kubernetes Cluster

 The Triton K8s Supervisor uses `triton`, `terraform`, and `ansible` to set up and interact with a Kubernetes Cluster.
-Once those have been installed, you can download the [Triton K8s Supervisor package](https://github.com/joyent/k8s-triton-supervisor.git), start `setup.sh`, and answer the prompted questions.
+Once `triton` and `ansible` have been installed, you can download the [Triton K8s Supervisor package](https://github.com/joyent/k8s-triton-supervisor.git), start `setup.sh`, and answer the prompted questions.

 Default values will be shown in parentheses and if no input is provided, defaults will be used.